ir-engine/ir-engine/packages/projects/template-project/readme.md

-### Ethereal Engine Project
+### Infinite Reality Engine Project

-This is an Ethereal Engine project.
+This is an Infinite Reality Engine project.